hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

     that are available on your resource.
 Listing all pages will help web spiders(e.x.
 Google bot) faster index your content.
 See [documentation] for more details.
   * setup [Google Webmaster Tools](https://www.google.com/webmasters/tools/) - set of free tools to monitor and analyze your site.
-Easy to setup.
+Easy to configure.
   * setup social accounts if it's important to your app/site.
   * markup your pages with apprpriate schemas from [schema.org](http://schema.org).
 This will help search engines to understand content on your site much better.
 E.x. if you are developing site for hotel use following schema - http://schema.org/Hotel, if it's blog post page - http://schema.org/BlogPosting
   * fill proper data in you head tag.
-At leats don't forget to specify following 'meta' tags: author,keywords, description
+At leats don't forget to specify following 'meta' tags: author,keywords, description.
-  * dont' forget to add favicon (icon that is visible in the tab of the browser).
+  * add favicon (icon that is visible in the tab of the browser).
   * if you are developing web app you may think about publishing it to [Chrome Web Store](https://chrome.google.com/webstore).
     In such case you will have one more channel for discoverability - users will find your app through the store.
     It's fairly easy to publish application to Web Store.
 Please visit [official documentation](https://developers.google.com/chrome/web-store/docs/publish)